 In conversation with Gerko Telman of Open Amare

 Get to know Open Amare: an initiative offering a platform to the creative energies of The Hague.
 But what does it entail, exactly?
 Gerko Telman is the Open Amare Creative Producer, and is happy to tell you all about it!
+We talked to Gerko about the idea behind Open Amare, the importance of Open Amare, and the target groups.
+And also about his own role, his personal motivation, and his passion for art and culture.

-Read all about it in the interview.
 But first, let's get to know Gerko:

 What is Open Amare?
 What’s the underlying idea and how did it come about?